ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ![is true truthy?](06_lesson_images/isTruthy-true.png)

 Well, `true` is definitely not falsy.
 What we want in this situation is for Lua to generate an error, saying that `someitem` is not a registered variable name.
-This would clue us in to the existence of the typo.
+This would alert us to the existence of the typo.
 Instead, Lua just gets the `"someitem"` entry in `_G`, which is `nil`, and it is up to us to notice that our function is not working properly.
 That's easy in this example, but even noticing there is a problem can quickly become difficult in a complicated event.

 This Lua behaviour can even create bugs that sometimes cause errors, while not causing them at other times.
 Add the following function to **scope.lua** and load the script again.